How consumer-directed health plans work

 To deposit through HealthEquity, log into your HSA account to make a contribution to your account.
 If you have questions, contact HealthEquity directly.

-To set up a pretax paycheck deduction through UW, complete the Employee Authorization for Payroll Deduction to HSA (PDF) form and return the original form to the Benefits office.
+To set up a pretax paycheck deduction through UW, complete the Health Insurance - HSA - Employee Authorization for Payroll Deduction (PDF) form and return the original form to the Benefits office.
 Fax or email attachments cannot be accepted.
 Make sure to keep a copy for your records.

 You may change your deduction as often as you wish during the year.
 If you choose, you can fully fund your HSA at the beginning of the year, provided you stay covered by a qualified CDHP for the entire year.